Blog

 How to Create Load Tests with JMeter DSL from Selenium Scripts in Performance Testing Services

-Selenium Conf 2023 may be over, but its learnings are sure to live on.
-In this article, I will give you an approach to what was my talk at the event, so you can have the step-by-step for creating load tests with JMeter DSL from Selenium scripts as part of your performance testing services.
-This will help you to understand how to verify a website’s accuracy under heavy usage by reusing Selenium tests.
+In this article, I will give you an approach to what was my talk at Selenium Conf 2023, so you can have the step-by-step for creating load tests with JMeter DSL from Selenium scripts as part of your performance testing services.
+This will help you understand how to verify a website’s accuracy under heavy usage by reusing Selenium tests.

 The conference provided a platform for experts in the industry to share their experiences and discuss best practices related to automated testing.